-As part of the deal, Disney will acquire Fox’s movie and TV production company, popular channel Star India, as well as a 39-percent stake in European broadcaster Sky.
-Disney also now owns a number of Fox’s pay-TV channels including FX, and National Geographic.
-Disney is not getting all that Fox has to offer, however, as Murdoch will still run the Fox News channel, the Fox broadcast network in the U.S., and the FS1 Sports network, as part of a new company spun off from 21st Century Fox.
+The deal between Fox and Disney would have the latter company acquiring Fox’s movie and TV production company and popular channel Star India, as well as a 39-percent stake in European broadcaster Sky.
+Disney would also take ownership of a number of Fox’s pay-TV channels including FX and National Geographic.
+Disney wouldn’t get all that Fox has to offer, however, as Murdoch would still run the Fox News channel, the Fox broadcast network in the U.S., and the FS1 Sports network, as part of a new company spun off from 21st Century Fox.

-This deal also means Disney now has a majority stake in Hulu, a coup for the 94-year old media conglomerate as it prepares to launch a few of its own streaming services dedicated to its growing library of content.
-In November, Disney began pulling its movies from Netflix in preparation for its own streaming service expected to launch in 2019.
-This deal means movies from 21st Century Fox franchises such as X-Men could be exclusively featured on Disney’s upcoming streaming service, and the Marvel superhero properties previously owned by Fox — including X-Men, Deadpool, and Fantastic Four — could be integrated into Marvel Studios’ cinematic universe.
+The deal with Disney would also mean movies from 21st Century Fox franchises such as X-Men could be exclusively featured on Disney’s upcoming streaming service and, as referenced above, the Marvel superhero properties previously owned by Fox — including X-Men, Deadpool, and Fantastic Four — could be integrated into Marvel Studios’ cinematic universe.

-This deal will also make Disney one of the biggest players in sports television.
+The deal would also make Disney one of the biggest players in sports television.
 The company already owns ESPN, and it announced in November plans to launch a stand-alone streaming service for the sports network — named ESPN Plus — in spring 2018.
-With the acquisition of Fox’s broadcast networks, Disney now also owns numerous local Fox networks which air local baseball and basketball games.
+With the acquisition of Fox’s broadcast networks, Disney would own numerous local Fox networks that air local baseball and basketball games.

-The Justice Department will need to give the deal a regulatory review, which could reportedly take a year to complete, but may take longer given the department’s recent involvement in big media company mergers.
+Whether Fox accepts an offer from Comcast or Disney, any deal that’s approved will then go to the Justice Department for regulatory review, which could reportedly take a year to complete, but may take even longer given the department’s recent involvement in big media company mergers.
 The Justice Department sued to block the $85 billion merger of AT&T and Time Warner a year after the two companies agreed on the deal.
-The Department lodged the lawsuit on its belief AT&T would use Time Warner’s popular programming to drive up prices for customers.
+The department lodged the lawsuit based on its belief that AT&T would use Time Warner’s popular programming to drive up prices for customers.